dbt-labs/corp/handbook/compensation.md

 We use the [Equity Bands](https://www.notion.so/dbtlabs/Equity-Bands-9e74a108170b4674aea4fdb6829038a5) as the basis for the equity offering.

 Then we use an internal [Equity Scenario Calculation tool](https://docs.google.com/spreadsheets/d/13GM9fLEZjUv_T5dVB-6LvVKWkbqq24CD8ngSmYT0PMQ/edit#gid=1621073057) to determine what a candidate should be offered within the equity range (# of Shares, Net Value, Gross Value).

-### **FAQ**

-How do we navigate applicants that request higher salaries than the established range or whats recommended?

-- A few aspects / questions to consider is how does this applicants history / current role compare with the role being offered and is this an apples to apples conversation. (ex.
-Applicant is currently a Sr. Manager but is moving into a Sr. IC role - We wouldn’t be targeting similar salaries in this case as the applicant profile is different than the role to be filled)
-- Two additional things to consider here: are we actually looking for 1 ) the right profile or 2) have the right hiring plan based on business need.

-What happens if the applicant is the right fit and would be considered ‘proficient’ but is requesting higher than the midpoint of the salary range or equity?

-- Weigh out the talent you are assessing and consider if this is an applicant that you are willing to pay above the recommended amount.
-Additionally, consider the impact that this would have compared to existing staff that may be similarly situated in terms of experience and expertise.